Join Our E-mail List

 Current Reports and Data

-These documents provide the most current available campaign totals for the nation's United Arts Funds.
+This document provides the most currently available campaign totals for the nation's United Arts Funds.
 The UAFs are listed alphabetically by name of city and the figures represent UAF campaign revenue only.
-Americans for the Arts updates these figures continually and they are available online for members only.
+Americans for the Arts updates these figures continually.

 The BCA Report: National Survey of Business Support to the Arts tracks trends and levels of business contributions to the arts in the United States, also providing businesses with the information they need to begin or increase support to arts programs.